BlueManedHawk/Ex-Nihilo/docs/Contributing/DESIGN.md

 ## Two Manuals

 This game contains two manuals:  an interactive user manual, meant to be completed from start to finish, and a comprehensive reference manual, intended to completely and entirely document everything about the game.
-As I understand it, this concept originated with the text editor Vim (though the User Manual there isn't interactive).
+As I understand it, this concept originated with the text editor Vim (though the User Manual there is [mostly] not interactive).
 I really like this concept, and I've integrated it into this game.

 ## Balances